 Arizona Statewide Independent Living Council (AZSILC) is federally mandated and funded under the Rehabilitation Act.
 AZSILC is comprised of individuals appointed by the Governor.
-These Council members are Arizonans who have diverse disabilities and advocates for people who have disabilities from across the state.
+These Council members are Arizonans who have diverse disabilities, as well as advocates for people who have disabilities from across the state.
 The Council supports and oversees the work of AZSILC and participates triennially in developing the State Plan for Independent Living (SPIL) in collaboration with the five Centers for Independent Living and Arizona Rehabilitation Services Administration.
 The Council then monitors, reviews, and evaluates the SPIL implementation.

 The vision of the AZSILC is inclusive, accessible communities that value differences.

-AZSILC Members/ Board of Directors and Staff uphold the following values which guide their decisions and practices on a daily basis:
+AZSILC Members, Board of Directors, and Team uphold the following values which guide their decisions and practices on a daily basis:

 - Everyone has potential, innate talents, and abilities;

 - In promoting the dignity, respect, and inclusion of everyone;